EddieAbbondanzio/eddieabbondanz.io/content/post/honda/how-to-build-a-b20-vtec-part-4/index.md

 - Piston material (what alloy)
 - Target power level

-But the best place to start would be the spec sheet for your pistons (assuming your not running OEM).
+But the best (and easiest) place to start would be the spec sheet for your pistons.
 ![](./images/piston-specs.jpg)

 For my pistons the manufacturer recommends a minimum p2w of .00276" and from measuring my cylinders the machine shop I used targeted .0035" which gives me a bit of a nice safety margin.
 (I didn't explicitly request a p2w clearance when they had the block)